 The man synonymous with the English Football team has been dismissed with grace while retaining his status as an encourager of positive change.
 His long career in various countries has been one of the key factors that have seen him successfully manage and promote stability to unstable teams through the careful formulation of organizational structures and clear concepts and spelling out tactical formations.

-Hodgson has established his tactics which major in defence formation.
-His favourite formation, 4-4-2, is the formation with compact knots of people both in the defence and purposeful actions in the attack.
-His training concepts most of which are associated with what came to be known as the Hodgson drill has helped shape coaching education in Europe.
-Although he is one of the most sacked football managers in Europe but has also provided stability to many clubs during his managerial tenure.
+Hodgson has established his tactics, which major on defensive formation.
+His favorite formation, 4-4-2, is the formation with compact knots of people both in the defense and purposeful actions in the attack.
+His training concepts, most of which are associated with what came to be known as the Hodgson drill, have helped shape coaching education in Europe.
+Although he is one of the most sacked coach in football history and in Europe, but has also provided stability to many clubs during his managerial tenure.

 Sacked by Teams | Year | Points Per Game |